 The School District issued \$5,470,000 in Series 2007 general obligation refunding bonds that refunded a portion of the Series 2004 bonds.
 The serial and term bonds were refunded by the Series 2017 general obligation refunding bonds in November 2017.
-After the partial refunding during the fiscal year, \$55,000 in capital appreciation bonds remain outstanding and will fully mature on December 1, 2020.
+The \$25,000 in capital appreciation bonds remain outstanding and will fully mature on December 1, 2020.

 The School District issued \$46,049,699 in Series 2009 general obligation school improvement bonds for the purpose of construction of a new high school.
 This issuance includes \$35,610,000 in Building America Bonds that are eligible to receive subsidy payments from the federal government equal to 35% of the corresponding interest payments.
-The bonds pay interest at rates ranging from 5.0% to 6.5% and will fully mature on December 1, 2029.
+The bonds were refunded during the fiscal year with the issuance of Series 2019 general obligation refunding bonds.